Protection

 What are the different types of insurance?

-There are many different policy options available to cover you in the event you could not pay your mortgage.
+There are many different policy options available to cover you in the event that you could not pay your mortgage.
 The main ones we tend to deal with are:

 Critical Illness Cover